soumyadipdas37/finescoop.github.io/source/_posts/america_has_never_felt_more_divided_or_dangerous_says_caroline_graham.md

 What is any normal person to make of the 17-year-old vigilante who, armed with a semi-automatic rifle, allegedly shot and killed two men during protests in Kenosha, Wisconsin?
 These protests in turn had been provoked by an act of inexplicable violence when yet another unarmed black man, Jacob Blake, was shot and paralysed by the police in front of his three children.
 There were bizarre scenes outside a restaurant in Washington DC when a baying mob was filmed yelling and screaming at diner Lauren Victor simply because she refused to raise her fist in solidarity with the Black Lives Matter movement.
 It’s a particular irony that Victor, a 49-year-old urban planner, is a staunch supporter of the BLM movement.
-But she felt ‘under attack’, and no wonder, explaining: ‘I’ve been marching with them for weeks and weeks and weeks.
+But she felt ‘under attack’, and no wonder, explaining ‘I’ve been marching with them for weeks and weeks and weeks.
 ‘It just felt overwhelming to have all those people come at you.
 To have a crowd… demand that you do this thing.
 In the moment, it didn’t feel right.’
 With just 64 days until November’s presidential election, this country has never felt more divided – or dangerous.
 Over the years, I have witnessed some terrible things.
 Too many school shootings to count.